ecs-org/ecs-appliance/README.md

 files of interest:

-/pillar/            environment
+/pillar/                    | environment
-/pillar/top.sls     defines the environment tree /salt/*.sls         states to be executed /salt/top.sls       defines the state tree /salt/common/init.sls       common install /salt/appliance/init.sls    install a ecs appliance /salt/appliance/start.sh    script started on ready to run appliance
+/pillar/top.sls             | defines the environment tree
+/pillar/default-env.sls     | the fallback env yaml (localhost ecs config) /salt/*.sls                 | states to be executed /salt/top.sls               | defines the state tree /salt/common/init.sls       | common install
+/salt/appliance/init.sls    | install a ecs appliance
+/salt/appliance/start.sh    | script started on ready to run appliance

 ## fixme
-+ env.include does not work as nonroot if it tries to mount could-init iso's
++ env.include does not work as nonroot if it tries to mount could-init iso's; should try sudo at mount umount

 ## Appliance